-The discussions on Investigations of Consummated and Non-notifiable Mergers was held in February 2014.
+Competition delegates discussed Investigations of Consummated and Non-notifiable Mergers at their meeting in February 2014.

 This is an area where agencies have different powers: